Urban Gardening Options

 Vertical Garden and Trellis Garden

-Vertical planter options are endless; anything from a well-built wooden planter system to a recycled wooden pallet to upcycling plastic soda bottles.
+The options for vertical planters are endless: from a well-built wooden planter system to a recycled wooden pallet or even a setup made with upcycled plastic soda bottles.

 This Vertical Wall Garden Planter is another vertical solution for gardening.
 It’s both cost-effective and efficient.
 It allows you to grow a variety of shallow-root plants like lettuce, herbs, and even radishes.

-A vertical garden is not only a great space-saver but it can also be used to create a privacy screen for your neighbors.
+Finally, a vertical garden is not only a great space-saver, but it can also be used to create a privacy screen for your neighbors.
 It’s also a great option for people with back or knee problems, as you won’t need to spend time on the ground to plant, maintain, or harvest.

 Vertical gardens are perfect for fruits, vegetables, herbs, and flowers, so you’re not limited by what you can grow; if you want to grow it, you can.